 Lebanese American coloratura soprano Chelsea Hollow is known throughout the San Francisco Bay Area for her “soaring high range” and “stage panache!”
 Locally, she performs with companies including The San Francisco Opera Guild, West Bay Opera, West Edge Opera, The Lamplighters, Pocket Opera, and 42nd Street Moon.
-Last summer, Chelsea recreated the role of Elizabeth Frankenstein in the West Coast Premiere of Libby Larsen’s Frankenstein with West Edge Opera.
+In the summer of 2017, Chelsea recreated the role of Elizabeth Frankenstein in the West Coast Premiere of Libby Larsen’s Frankenstein with West Edge Opera.
 In early Fall 2016, Chelsea made her international debut in Guadalajara, MX singing the role of Mina Harker in Ibarra’s Despertar al Sueño with Escenia Ensamble in collaboration with West Bay Opera.
 Ms. Hollow returned to Mexico to perform the role of Stella in A Streetcar Named Desire (Previn) with Escenia Ensamble and the Philharmonic Orchestra of the State of Chihuahua.
 More traditional operatic appearances include Blonde in Mozart’s Die Entführung aus dem Serail with West Bay Opera, as well as the title role in La Fille du régiment, Adina in L’elisir d’amore and Serpina in La serva padrona with the The San Francisco Opera Guild.
 Chelsea was thrilled to join Pittsburgh Festival Opera to cover the role of Zerbinetta in Ariadne auf Naxos by Richard Strauss.
 There, she also performed the role of Joujou in The Merry Widow.
 Favorite roles include Die Königin der Nacht (Die Zauberflöte/Mozart), Zerbinetta (Ariadne auf Naxos/Strauss), Marie (La Fille du régiment/Donizetti), Madame Herz (Der Schauspieldirektor/Mozart), Lucy (The Telephone/Menotti), and Olympia (Les Contes d’Hoffmann/Offenbach).